arshiasg/arshiasg.github.io/README.md

-- we think we're different from people before our century but we are the same. they just didn't have access to the internet and the free world.
+- we think we're different from people before our century but are the same. they didn't have access to the internet and the free world.
+How we use this opportunity is our difference.
 <!--
 **arshiasg/arshiasg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.